 Urine tests are the preferred method for detecting drug use.
-Urine screenings can detect the use of Demerol for one to three days after your last dose.
+Demerol remains in urine for one to three days after your last dose.

 How Long Does Demerol Stay In Blood?

-Demerol may be detectable in blood for up to one day, or 24 hours, after use.
+Demerol remains in the blood for up to one day, or 24 hours, after use.
 This is similar to the detection time for other opioids, such as oxycodone, hydromorphone, and oxymorphone.